Island School: CELEBRATING 50 YEARS

 Following a timeline from the school’s foundation, the film will take viewers on a nostalgic journey into the past, with music and images from each decade.
 Focusing on staff, students, events, achievements, and the future of the school, the film will culminate with the anniversary celebrations, which attracted hundreds of Islanders to Hong Kong from around the world.

 Five segments, each covering a decade, will be released as individual downloads as they are completed.
-The first segment, covering 1967 to 1977, is now available.
+The first two segments, covering 1967 to 1977 and 1977 to 1987, are now available.
 The completed film will be released on DVD & Blu-ray disc in the coming months.

 Filming in Hong Kong - June 2017